osinfra-io/terraform-google-cloud-sql/README.md

 Terraform **example** module for a Google Cloud Platform cloud SQL instance.

 💡 *We do not recommend consuming this module like you might a [public module](https://registry.terraform.io/browse/modules).
-Its purpose is to be a baseline, something you can fork and potentially maintain and modify to fit your organization's needs.
+Its purpose is to be a baseline, something you can fork, potentially maintain, and modify to fit your organization's needs.
 Using public modules vs. writing your own has various [drivers and trade-offs](https://docs.osinfra.io/fundamentals/architecture-decision-records/adr-0003) that your organization should evaluate.*

 ## 🔩 Usage

 You can check the [test/fixtures](test/fixtures/) directory for example configurations.
-These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples on which to base your configurations.
+These fixtures set up the system for testing by providing all the necessary initial code, thus creating good examples to base your configurations on.

 Google project services must be enabled before using this module.
 As a best practice, these should be defined in the [terraform-google-project](https://github.com/osinfra-io/terraform-google-project) module.
 The following services are required: